hnarayanan/sicm/README.md

 2. Fetch, unpack and patch recent source code for MIT Scheme.
 At the time of writing, this is version 12.1.
-For some technical reasons, there is no native-code support for Apple Silicon, and you need to fetch the SVM1 binaries which work (a little slow).
+For some technical reasons, there is no native-code support for Apple Silicon, and you need to fetch the SVM1 binaries which work (albeit a little slowly).

    ````
    curl -O https://ftp.gnu.org/gnu/mit-scheme/stable.pkg/12.1/mit-scheme-12.1-svm1-64le.tar.gz